Tracer Pebble Study, East Solent, Phase I

-See Tracer Pebble Studies for further detail on the technique used, and of other studies in the region.
+See Tracer Pebble Studies for further details of the technique used, and of other studies in the region.

 The study was carried out to supplement the South West Hayling Island Beach Management Study. £1,500 was provided by SCOPAC to assist with the preparation costs of the tracer pebbles.

 “A total of 2,300 tracer pebbles have now been deployed around the Hayling and Portsea Island open coast as part of an ongoing study to confirm the long-term sediment pathways in the East Solent.
 The deployment locations include the nourished beach at Eastoke, either side of the Langstone Entrance Channel and the Southsea frontage (Figure 1).”